enterprise-oss/osso-docs/docs/consume/consuming-osso.md

   &email=user@foo.com
 ```

-Here’s each query parameter explained:
+These are the query parameters you must include:

 - response_type=code - This allows Osso to initiate the authorization code flow.
 While that's the only supported flow now, we may add other types in the future, so this is required.

-- client_id - The Client Identifier for the OAuth Client registered on the Osso Admin UI.
+- client_id - The Client Identifier for the corresponding OAuth Client registered on the Osso Admin UI.
+This typically comes from your environment.

 - redirect_uri - Tells Osso where to send the user back to after they've successfully logged in.
 Must be included in the allow list for the OAuth Client registered on the Osso Admin UI.